Grayson County is named for Peter Wagener Grayson, who was an attorney general of the Republic of Texas.

 Built: 1983 – 1984

 Contractor: Sun Country Construction Company

 Description: The building faces east and is a two story limestone, glass and concrete structure.
-The building was located in the center of the city to the southwest across from the courthouse, the building has an entrance with orange colored canopy on the northeast corner.
+The building was located in the center of the city to the southwest of the courthouse, the building has an entrance with orange colored canopy on the northeast corner.
 There is a concave section with glass panel wall.
 The first story has concrete columns and the second story windows are horizontal.
 The roof line is flat.
 The courtrooms.are located on the second story.